We understand aphasia.

 It is possible to live a good life with aphasia

 Support and inspiration from others is important too.

 Emily’s inspirational words after her stroke at 24 years of age.

 Say one thing at a time

 Talking can be frustrating so relax!

-An iPhone may help to get a message across with photos, maps or diary dates.
+Try an iPhone for photos, maps or diary dates.

 Discuss with your speech and language therapist, your friends and family.

 For more help: